RJauslin/PatPilr/README.md

 ```

 ### simple tag
 You have to put in your working directory a file called **barcode.txt**.
-It is really important that the barcode file have the following format.
+It is really important that the barcode file have the following configuration.

 * **barcode.txt**